Last updated

 How to boost your B2B startup's efficiency with a CRM

-For teams of 20-50 people, a CRM can dramatically streamline your workflow and coordinate efforts across multiple departments.
+For teams, a CRM can dramatically streamline your workflow and coordinate efforts across multiple departments.
 Below we've put together some essential use cases that mid-sized B2B startups find most valuable.

 1. Map your process